Lipscomb, Diana L. George Washington University, Washington, DC.

 - Related Primary Literature

 - Additional Reading

 A taxonomic domain consisting of the vast array of living and fossil organisms with complex cells in which the genetic material is organized into chromosomes [linear pieces of deoxyribonucleic acid (DNA) bound with histone proteins and visible as compact structures during mitosis and meiosis] and contained within a membrane-bound nucleus.
 Taxonomists recognize three domains of cellular life: Eukaryota, Bacteria, and Archaea.
 Members of the Eukaryota (or Eukarya, which is sometimes spelled as Eucarya; also formerly referred to as Eukaryotae), commonly known as eukaryotes (see illustration), have a common origin from organisms with prokaryotic cells (Bacteria and Archaea) that do not have their DNA in chromosomes and lack membrane-bound organelles.
 The eukaryotes thus include all multicellular plants, animals, and fungi, as well as a collection of the unicellular protists (including protozoa).
-See also: Animal; Animal kingdom; Archaea; Bacteria; Cell membranes; Cell nucleus; Chromosome; Fungi; Plant; Plant kingdom; Prokaryote; Protista; Protozoa
+See also: Animal; Animal kingdom; Archaea; Bacteria; Cell membrane; Cell nucleus; Chromosome; Fungi; Plant; Plant kingdom; Prokaryote; Protista; Protozoa

 The content above is only an excerpt.